is by no means an exhaustive or complete list. How could it possibly

 sue.k. - Artist and experimental filmmaker, from Perth, who established cogcollective in London with Steven Ball.
 Now lives in Melbourne.

-Super 8 filmmaker since early '80s, including the celebrated Dog
+Super 8 filmmaker of the '80s and '90s, including the celebrated Dog

 Film (1989).
 Beyond Liptrap (1993) programmed at Melb.